yateendra/yateendra.github.io/_posts/2017-01-02-hspatweker.md

 ---
-published: true
-title: How to stay on H+ rather than H connection
+title: 'How to stay on H+ rather than H connection'
-description: The best thing to do and it worked for me is download the [HSPA+] Tweaker from google play store.
+description: 'The best thing to do and it worked for me is download the [HSPA+] Tweaker from google play store.'
 layout: post
 ---